Hoquei/Front/README.md

 ### Running the project:
 After clone the repository...
 1. Open the terminal in the root directory and type ```npm install``` to install the dependencies above.
+2. Then type ```node index``` in the terminal.
-2. Then open a new tab in browser and access the following address:
+3. Open a new tab in browser and access the following address:
 ```shell script
 http://localhost:8080
 ```
-3. Open two tabs in browser and access the following address in each one:
+4. Open two tabs in browser and access the following address in each one:
 ```shell script
 http://localhost:8080/controller?#
 ```
-4. READY ✨🎉
+5. READY ✨🎉
 ----------